 A spanking.
-That moment where a child receives a swat on their backside for doing or saying something that an adult in their world did not approve of or felt was unsafe.
+That moment where a child receives a swat on their backside for doing or saying something that an adult in their world did not approve of.

 According to national statistics, about three-quarters of the United States population uses and/or approves of spanking: